Petotae/HamBot/README.md

 # HamBot
-High school project Alexander Hamilton chatbot in Python using OpenAI's API
+High school project Alexander Hamilton chatbot in Python using OpenAI's API.

+You need your own OpenAI key assigned to an enviornment variable.

 Dependencies for the web version: Flask